Ready to admire some epic waterfalls in Croatia’s national parks… but not sure whether to choose Krka or Plitvice?

 As two of the best-known national parks in Croatia, both Plitvice Lakes National Park and Krka National Park feature gorgeous waterfalls, amazing photo opportunities, and some incredible views of nature.

-If you need to narrow it down to one park and are having trouble deciding between Krka vs. Plitvice, here’s some pointers to help with that decision.
+If you need to narrow it down to one park and are having trouble deciding between Krka vs. Plitvice, here are some pointers to help with that decision.

 Choose Krka If…